DataScienceSpecialization/courses/02_RProgramming/syllabus.md

 ### Programming Assignments

-There will be three programming assignments.
+There will be <b>three</b> programming assignments.
 The first programming assignment is due at the end of the second week.
 Subsequent programming assignments are due weekly after that.

 Programming Assignments 1 and 3 will be graded via unit tests using a submission script that will compare the output of your functions to the correct output.
-Note that Programming Assignment 2 will be graded via a peer assessment.
+Note that <b>Programming Assignment 2 will be graded via a peer assessment</b>.

+### OPTIONAL: Interactive Learning Module

+For Week 1 we have an experimental feature called Statistics with Interactive R Learning, or SWIRL.
+This is an R package designed to help you learn R by walking you through a series of interactive lessons.
+The lessons take place right on the R console and so you can learn and use R at the same time in the proper environment.

+Running these modules is <b>completely optional</b>.
+If you complete them you will get 1 <b>extra credit</b> point per module, for a total of 6 extra points.

 ---

-## Background lectures

-Background lectures about the content of the course with respect to other quantitative courses, course logistics, and the R programming language are provided as reference material.
-It is not necessary to watch the videos to complete the course, however you may find them useful.

----

-## Quiz Scoring
+## Grading

+### Quizzes

 You may attempt each quiz up to 2 times.
-Only the score from your final attempt will count toward your grade.
+Only the <b>maximum</b> score from your final attempt will count toward your grade.

----
+### Programming Assignments

+Programming assignments will require submissions via a submission script.
+You may make an unlimited number of submissions for each of the programming assignments and your <b>maximum score</b> will count toward your grade.

-## Hard deadlines and soft deadlines
+### Hard deadlines and soft deadlines

 The reported due date is the soft deadline for each quiz.
 You may turn in quizzes up to two days after the soft deadline.
 The hard deadline